Britt Allcroft: Career

 In 1994, Allcroft followed Thomas the Tank Engine & Friends and Shining Time Station with the cartoon-animated Magic Adventures of Mumfie, in collaboration with director John Collins.
 Inspired by the books by Katharine Tozer, the production received critical acclaim and was seen worldwide.
 In 2008, several years after she left her original company, Allcroft revived the Mumfie library, and a reboot series eventually aired in 2021.

 Allcroft wrote and directed Thomas and the Magic Railroad, a film based on the Thomas franchise, that was released in 2000.
 She also provided the voice of the character Lady.
 The film was a critical and commercial failure.
 The poor box-office performance of the film caused Allcroft to resign as deputy chairwoman of her company in September 2000.

 Allcroft was an active member in the British Academy of Film and Television Arts and the Sundance Film Institute.
 She was also a fellow of the Institute of Directors.

 Allcroft had expressed her disdain with the 2021 Thomas & Friends: All Engines Go cartoon series, which she had no creative control over, stating that the reboot lacked the "magic" of the original series.

 In 2023, a documentary titled An Unlikely Fandom was released by filmmaker Brannon Carty, which centres around the Thomas & Friends adult fandom.
 Allcroft is featured in the documentary via both archival interview clips of her and interviews taken at her home in April 2022.
 She appeared at the film's premiere along with Carty and Shining Time Station co-creator Rick Siggelkow.

 Personal life and death

 Allcroft married television producer Angus Wright in 1973.
 They had a son and daughter and divorced in 1997.

 Allcroft advocated against the use of animals in circuses, believing them to be violent and harmful to the minds of children.
-She stated, "If we teach children that it’s all right to dominate animals and use them for our amusement, how can we expect children to extend kindness to one another?"
+She stated, "If we teach children that it's all right to dominate animals and use them for our amusement, how can we expect children to extend kindness to one another?"

-Allcroft died on 25 December 2024 in Los Angeles, eleven days after her 81st birthday.
-Her death was announced by filmmaker Brannon Carty on Twitter on 3 January 2025.
+Allcroft died in Los Angeles on 25 December 2024, at the age of 81.
+Her death was announced by filmmaker Brannon Carty on X on 3 January 2025.